Praveen23052003/data-engineer-project-/README.md

 # data-engineer-project-
-my project which i had worked on during my internship
+project which i had worked on , during my internship